BioAssayOntology/ICBO-2025/README.md

 # ICBO-2025
-BioAssay Ontology (BAO) files for 16th International Conference on Biological and Biomedical Ontology (ICBO) This repository contains the BioAssay Ontology (BAO) files prepared for the 16th International Conference on Biological and Biomedical Ontology (ICBO-2025).
+BioAssay Ontology (BAO) files for 16th International Conference on Biological and Biomedical Ontology (ICBO):
+This repository contains the BioAssay Ontology (BAO) files prepared for the 16th International Conference on Biological and Biomedical Ontology (ICBO-2025).
 The files in this branch include updates, new terms, and additional axioms introduced to support pharmacokinetics/pharmacodynamics (PK/PD)–related use cases and reasoning-based classification of permeability and efflux assays.

-Overview and Purpose
+Overview and Purpose:
 This repository serves as the development and demonstration branch accompanying the ICBO-2025 use case publication.
 It provides ontology files that can be explored in Protégé to reproduce the reasoning examples presented in the manuscript.

-Repository Contents
+Repository Contents:
 The repository includes a modularized release of BAO, organized as follows: bao_complete.owl – Main ontology file that imports all BAO modules and external ontologies. bao_core.owl – Core BAO module with foundational classes and relations.